grucloud/grucloud/packages/modules/aws/certificate/README.md

-# Aws Certificate
+# GruCloud Module for Aws SSL Certificate validated with DNS

-The purpose of this module is to deploy an SSL certificate and verify it with DNS.
+The purpose of this module is to deploy an AWS SSL certificate and verify it with DNS.

 When an AWS Certificate is created, the api returns information about a dns record to be added.
 At this point, a _Route53Record_ resource is created with this info.